This article is no longer being updated and may be out of date, or otherwise inaccurate due to the passage of time.

 DirectX: Version 11

 After playing through Breached twice in the last few hours I find myself coming away from it dissatisfied.
 Not so much because of what is actually in the game but more because it feels like the start of a game – somewhere in between a demo and the introduction to a bigger game.
 It takes a number of concepts and ideas from other games and stitches them together but doesn’t finish in a way that satisfies.
-If you looking for something different to spend a few hours on you’ll find it interesting but most will find the experience frustrating and ending too soon.
+If you looking for something different to spend a few hours on you may find it interesting, but most will find the experience frustrating and ending too soon.